 Through clever diplomacy, Dubrovnik managed to maintain its independence until the 1800s.
-Over the centuries, the Republic of Dubrovnik invested mightily to withstand any siege.
-They stockpiled grain in giant underground silos and piped water in from nearby mountains.
+Through all those centuries, the Republic of Dubrovnik invested mightily to withstand any siege.
+They stockpiled grain in huge underground silos and piped in water from nearby mountains.

 Rick: Pero, tell me about the war here in Dubrovnik.

-Pero: This house was hit by two grenades from mortars.
-Right, so this is what I found on top of my house.
+Pero: Well, this house was hit by two grenades from mortars, right?
+So this is what I find in my, on top of my house.
 Two of those exploded.
-The house was hit...no tiles.
-I could see the sky.
+So the house was hit...no tiles — so I could see the sky.
 There was no roof on the house.

 Rick: And this house...?

-Pero: This house is more than six centuries old.
-And it has been in my family for more than 200 years.
+Pero: This house is more than six century old.
+And it's in my family for more than 200 years.
 So, I took some loans from the bank, and I decided to rent it, like a guesthouse.

-Rick: So now the tourists come back and you have a good business.
+Rick: So now it's the tourists have come back and you have a good business.

 Rick: And a beautiful house.
-Congratulations.
-The quality and craftsmanship are just beautiful.
+Congratu — the quality — the craftsmanship — is just beautiful here.

 Pero: Thank you very much.